 - Don’t Boil; Steam: Choose to cook your food in a steamer rather than boiling.
 Boiling uses more water and energy to cook the food.
 Steaming requires less water, as compared to boiling, and retains more nutrients in your food.

-Remember, simply stopping leaks, installing a low-flow faucet and avoiding running taps can make big difference by saving gallons of water in the long-term.
+Remember, simply stopping leaks, installing a low-flow faucet and avoiding running taps can make a big difference by saving gallons of water in the long-term.
 It is our responsibility to conserve water and sustainably use this valuable resource.
 Practice these simple ways and do your part for the environment.